logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Client's Intake data
 -----------------------------

+The collection of Intake data may not be required for all programs.
+See the definition of a `Intake <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#intake>`_ if you are not sure what data should be added as an intake to the PMHC MDS.

 You can add a client's intake data through :ref:`view-client-details` available on the **Data Entry** tab, by following these steps: